FRRouting/frr/tests/topotests/GUIDELINES.md

 ### Generating / Obtaining Configuration Files

-In order to get the configuration files or command output for each router we need to run the topology and execute commands in vtysh.
+In order to get the configuration files or command output for each router, we need to run the topology and execute commands in vtysh.
 The quickest way to achieve that is writing the topology building code and running the topology.